decentraland/documentation/content/creator/sdk7/interactivity/user-data.md

 ## Get detailed info about a player's wearables

-The `players.getPlayerData()` function returns only a list of wearable ids, without information about each wearable.
+The `getPlayer()` function returns only a list of wearable ids, without information about each wearable.
 Maybe you want to check for any wearable of a specific category (eg: hats), or any wearable of a specific rarity (eg: Mythic), for that you'll need to fetch more detailed information about the player's wearables.

 Make a [REST API call]({{< ref "/content/creator/sdk7/networking/network-connections.md#call-a-rest-api">}}) to the following URL, to obtain a full updated list of all wearables that are currently usable, with details about each.